When do Treasuries Earn the Convenience Yield? – A Hedging Perspective, with Viral Acharya. January 2024. SSRN.

-Precautionary Savings and the Stock-Bond Covariance, August 2020.
+Precautionary Savings and the Stock-Bond Covariance.
+R&R. November 2022.
+SSRN.
+Short slides.

-I show that the precautionary savings motive can account for high-frequency variation in the stock-bond covariance.
+I show that the precautionary savings motive can account for the high-frequency variation in the stock-bond covariance.
 An increase in the price of risk lowers risky asset prices on account of an increase in risk premia; it lowers bond yields on account of the precautionary savings component.
-Consequently, a price of risk shock moves risky and safe asset prices in the opposite direction.
-Times when the price of risk is volatile see a more negative stock-bond covariance.
-I demonstrate that a model calibrated to match the equity risk premium fits well the recent evidence on stock-bond covariance.
-Empirically, I show that stock-bond covariance co-moves with credit spreads and can predict excess returns on risky bonds and on bond-like stocks.
-The calibrated model underlines the first-order effect of risk compensation on safe rates.
+Consequently, times when the price of risk is volatile see a more negative stock-bond covariance.
+I demonstrate that a model of time-varying price of risk, calibrated to fit equity moments, matches well the evidence regarding both the nominal and real stock-bond covariance, even in the absence of inflation news.
+Empirically, I show that the stock-bond covariance co-moves with credit spreads and can predict excess returns on corporate bonds and on bond-like stocks.
+The calibrated model underlines the systematic nature of high-frequency changes in the stock-bond covariance and the first-order effect of risk compensation on safe rates.

 Announcement Risk Premium Reconsidered, August 2019.